 - LIME: room temperature lime (for juicing)

-- SALT: we like Kosher salt or sea salt
+- SALT: we like kosher salt or sea salt

 *see recipe card for quantities.